lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 .. image:: lximage_resize.png

+To see how big an image is on the bar at the bottom :guilabel:`Size` will tell you the size in pixels of an image.

 To copy an image to the clipboard you can :menuselection:`Edit --> Copy to Clipboard`.
 To paste an image to the clipboard :menuselection:`Edit --> Paste from Clipboard`.
 To copy the path of an image to the clipboard :menuselection:`Edit --> Copy Path`.

 To view the next picture on your image press the :kbd:`right arrow` or :kbd:`page down` and conversely to view the previous image press the :kbd:`left arrow` or :kbd:`page up`.
 You can also scroll between different pictures with the mousewheel or by pressing the right and left pointing arrow buttons on the toolbar.
 To jump to the first picture press :kbd:`home` or :menuselection:`Go --> First File`.
 To jump to the last picture press :kbd:`end` or :menuselection:`Go --> Last File`.
 You can also go to the next or previous files with :menuselection:`Go --> Previous File` or :menuselection:`Go --> Next File`.